UiPath/ProcessMining-pm-utils/README.md

 ```

 #### dateadd ([source](macros/multiple_databases/dateadd.sql))
-This macro adds a specified number value (as a signed integer) of the specified datepart to an input date or datetime and then returns that modified value.
-The datepart can be any of the following values: year, quarter, month, week, day, hour, minute, second, millisecond.
+This macro adds the specified number of units for the `datepart` to a date or datetime expression.
+The `datepart` can be any of the following values: year, quarter, month, week, day, hour, minute, second, millisecond.
+The number of units will be interpreted as an integer value.

 Usage:
-`{{ pm_utils.dateadd('[datepart]', [number], '[expression]') }}`
+`{{ pm_utils.dateadd('[datepart]', '[number]', '[date_expression]') }}`

 #### date_from_timestamp ([source](macros/multiple_databases/date_from_timestamp.sql))
 This macro extracts the date part from a datetime field.